-If you have ever faced an issue with your site being down, or showing Database Connection errors, it is likely that there is a service that is down on the server.
-In WHM you are able to view the services running on the server as well as their status and version.
-You can also find the Current Load and Memory Usage on the server as well, all from within the Service Status page in WHM.
+If you have ever faced an issue with your site being down or showing Database Connection errors, there is likely a service that is down on the server.
+In WHM, you can view the services running on the server and their status and version.
+You can also find the Current Load and Memory Usage on the server, all from within the Service Status page in WHM.

 Where To Find Service Status

 Step One: Log into your WHM administrative Dashboard.